muhammadayan1208/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures./README.md

-- Learning JavaScript from freeCodeCamp By Building a Cash Register Project.
+- Learning JavaScript from freeCodeCamp by Building a Cash Register Project.
 From this project we can learn and improve the JavaScript Algorithms and Data Structures.
 This is a good practice to improve JavaScript skills.